-It is important that people ending their addiction to either opioids or alcohol successfully detox from these drugs and maintain abstinence for 7-10 days prior to starting Vivitrol; otherwise, this prescription medication can cause withdrawal symptoms.All forms of naltrexone work by stopping the euphoria and sedation that central nervous system depressants, specifically alcohol and opioids, can cause.
+It is important people in treatment for an addiction to opioids first completely detox from these substances and then maintain abstinence for 7-10 days prior to starting Vivitrol; otherwise, this prescription medication can elicit withdrawal symptoms.All forms of naltrexone work by stopping the euphoria and sedation that central nervous system depressants, specifically alcohol and opioids, can cause.
 The medicine binds to those receptor sites in lieu of the intoxicating substances and stays there for a long time.
 When a person taking any form of naltrexone as prescribed relapses, the drug will not bind to the opioid receptor sites, so there will be no high associated with using the substance after detoxing.

 Side effects of naltrexone include:

 In some cases, naltrexone injections can also cause reactions at the injection site, eosinophilic pneumonia, and liver toxicity.
 However, it can be very beneficial for many people working to manage their addiction to alcohol or opioids because it helps to reduce cravings after the body has detoxed.
 Unlike opioid agonist medications used to treat opioid addiction, like methadone or buprenorphine naltrexone does not cause any euphoria, so there is no associated intoxication or abuse liability.

 Initially, Vivitrol was approved by the Food and Drug Administration in 2006 to prevent relapse in those recovering from an alcohol use disorder.
 Naltrexone works to minimize cravings for alcohol via a different mechanism than previously used alcohol relapse prevention medicines, like disulfiram, which discourages continued drinking by making those in recovery sick if they consumed alcohol.